infinum/eightshift-docs/docs/guides/enqueue.md

 ## Additional

-Each of this 3 classes extends `Eightshift_Libs\Enqueue\Assets` class that holds some of the useful methods that you can extend.
-Thes methods can be used in all of the enqueue classes.
+Each of these 3 classes extends `Eightshift_Libs\Enqueue\Assets` class that holds some of the useful methods that you can extend.
+These methods can be used in all of the enqueue classes.

-You can find Assets class [here](TODO).
+You can find Assets class [here](https://github.com/infinum/eightshift-libs/tree/develop/src/enqueue).

 Provided methods:
 * get_frontend_script_dependencies